yellis/Gematria/README.md

   * Calculated the value of each letter using the absolute system, truncating all zeros
   * Leads to a sequence of values in order of letters: 1-9, 1-9, 1-9

-All code is (c) Ellis Web Development, Ltd (http://ellisweb.net) and is released under the MIT License (http://opensource.org/licenses/MIT)
+All code is (c) [Ellis Web Development, Ltd](http://ellisweb.net) and is released under the [MIT License](http://opensource.org/licenses/MIT).

-For more information, please contact Yaakov Ellis (yaakov@ellisweb.net)
+For more information, please contact me at [@yaakov](http://twitter.com/yaakov).
+Pull Requests and Issues are welcome.